Frequently Asked Questions

 Students may also pay fees at the UC Davis Cashier's Office in Dutton Hall or online through the MyBill website.
 Please note that MyBill accepts only Discover Card and there is a fee of $12 per transaction.
 For more information about bill payment, visit the the Cashier's Office website.
 Please note the Cashier's Office is open Monday - Friday, 10:00 a.m. - 4:00 p.m. only.

 I have my own health insurance.
 Will I be required to pay for the campus health insurance coverage as part of my tuition?

 UC Davis enrolls all students automatically in the Student Health Insurance Plan (SHIP).
 However, students can obtain a waiver of the SHIP fee if they provide proof of comparable coverage.
 We will email you information, including the link to submit the waiver form, about SHIP during the summer.
-Take note that the deadline to submit the waiver is August 15, 2015 for law students.
+Take note that the deadline to submit the waiver for law students is around August 15th each year.
 You can also contact Student Health and Counseling Services at http://shcs.ucdavis.edu or (530) 752-2300.